shoelace-style/shoelace/docs/components/tab-panel.md

 Tab panels...

-A demonstration of this component can be found in the [tab list examples](/components/tab-list.md).
+A demonstration of this component can be found in the [tab group examples](/components/tab-group.md).

 [component-metadata:sl-tab-panel]